darktable-org/dtdocs/content/module-reference/processing-modules/tone-equalizer.md

 ![tone-equalizer-simple](tone-equalizer-simple.png)

 2. The _advanced_ tab.
-This allows you to control the same 9 control points as in the basic tab, but it represents the amounts of exposure adjustment as a graph, just like the tone equalizer curve shown in the diagram from the overview section.
+This allows you to control the same 9 control points as in the basic tab, but it represents the amounts of exposure adjustment as a graph, just like the tone equalizer curve shown in the tone equalizer overview diagram.
 Underneath the curve, you see a histogram.
 It it important to understand that this histogram represents the intensity levels in your _mask_, not in your input or output image.
 If the histogram is too bunched up, it means your mask doesn't have a good spread of intensity levels, which means you aren't able to independently control the brightness of different parts of your image.
 Therefore, you want the histogram to extend from the left side to the right side to cover as many of your control points as possible, in order to give you maximum flexibility in adjusting different parts of your image.
 If this is not the case, you need address this using the masking tab

 ![tone-equalizer-advanced](tone-equalizer-advanced.png)